-- ensure that the School has an adequate statement of policy for health and safety, and effective arrangements for the implementation of that guidance; - ensure that adequate resources, both personnel and financial, are allocated to secure implementation of the guidance; and

-• ensure that health and safety is fully integrated into the management structure and is regarded with equal importance as to other School functions.
+- ensure that the School has an adequate statement of policy for health and safety, and effective arrangements for the implementation of that guidance; - ensure that adequate resources, both personnel and financial, are allocated to secure implementation of the guidance. - ensure that health and safety is fully integrated into the management structure and is regarded with equal importance as to other School functions.

-In discharging these responsibilities, the Governing Body is advised by the Head, Senior Management Team and Health, Safety & Training Manager.
+In discharging these responsibilities, the Governing Body is advised by the Headmaster, SLT, the Estates Manager and the H&S Officer.
 In any event the Governing Body will:

-- receive regular reports on health and safety from the Health, Safety & Training Manager; and - be notified of any incidents carrying a major risk to health and safety, of any enforcement action taken against the School by the Regulatory Bodies, of any civil action taken against the School, and of the action taken in respect of such incidents or enforcement action.
+- receive regular reports on health and safety from the Estates Manager and/or the H&S Officer. - be notified of any incidents carrying a major risk to health and safety, of any enforcement action taken against the School by the Regulatory Bodies, of any civil action taken against the School, and of the action taken in respect of such incidents or enforcement action.

-3.2 Head Master
+3.2 Headmaster

-The Head Master has a legal responsibility, alongside the Governing Body, for ensuring that the School complies with relevant health and safety legislation.
+The Headmaster has a legal responsibility, alongside the Governing Body, for ensuring that the School complies with relevant health and safety legislation.

-The Head Master is required to:
+The Headmaster is required to:

-- ensure that the School has a general guidance on the management of health and safety and that the policy is communicated to all employees; - ensure that appropriate structures, systems and procedures are in place to secure effective implementation of that policy; and - set health and safety performance standards with the agreement of the Governing Body and Senior Leadership Team
+- ensure that the School has a general guidance on the management of health and safety and that the policy is communicated to all employees - ensure that appropriate structures, systems and procedures are in place to secure effective implementation of that policy - set health and safety performance standards with the agreement of the Governing Body and SLT

-The Head Master also has the authority to take any action considered necessary to prevent serious harm to individuals or the School.
+The Headmaster also has the authority to take any action considered necessary to prevent serious harm to individuals or the School.